-Elderflower cordial is easy to make with freshly gathered elderflowers infused with lemons, sugar, water and tartaric or citric acid.
-If you don’t have any elderflowers growing close by, a good choice of cordials is now available in supermarkets.
+Elderflower cordial is easy to make using freshly gathered elderflowers, lemons, sugar, water and tartaric or citric acid.
+If you don't have any elderflowers growing nearby, a good choice of cordials is now available in supermarkets.

 Prosecco & elderflower cocktail